lagimik/PartnerCrucible/_posts/2023-03-31-signaltonoise-openai.md

 ## TL;DR

 * The a *human-in-the-loop* approach structures interactions to guide the generative AI capabilities.
-* To begin exploring what the potential of Azure OpenAI Service could  be for your company and your customers a first step could be be to leverage *GitHub Copilot* for yourselves.
+* To begin exploring what the potential of *Azure OpenAI Service* could be for your company and your customers a first step could be be to leverage *GitHub Copilot* first-hand.
 * Azure OpenAI SErvices consists of the following models: GPT-3 (soon GPT-4), ChatGPT, DALL-E, and Codex
 * Through human-in-the-loop interactions with the above models new family of patterns is emerging including: *Retrieve-then-read, Plan-then-write, and Learn-then-generate*
 * The Generative AI journey will involve some discovery and exploration that can be facilitated through design thinking techniques such as: *empathy mapping, how might we?, rapid prototyping, and experimentation*.